 What does a glacial geologist do?

-It is pretty obvious that glaciers are melting worldwide, already contributing to sea level rise.
+Glaciers are melting worldwide, contributing to sea level rise.
 But by how much and to what extent will they change in the future?
 Glacial geologists work to answer these questions.

 Why do we work so hard to figure out the timing of past glacier advances or, the extent of ice sheets long gone?
 The main motivation here is that we want to know how glaciers and ice sheets are interacting with the rest of the global climate system.
 This is a complex system and by going further back in time – to geological archives – we can expand on our understanding of how this interaction works.
 This is part of what glacial geologists do!